ankitects/ankimobile-docs/src/study-tools.md

 Marks the card, then suspends it.

 **Night Mode**\
-Switch the interface between light and dark mode.
-On iOS 13, use the system dark mode setting instead.
+Switch the interface between light and dark mode, if you don't want to use the system setting.

 **Off**\
 Don’t do anything.
 Useful if you want to disable certain swipes, tap